 "I don't believe I have ever been better served as a composer in either live performances or recordings.
 The choral sound is absolutely first rate, lush and opulent….This choir gives the impression that they're doing all of this without breaking a sweat!"

 This disc was an honor to be a part of.
 Learning Dan's music was a joy.
 Recording it was a pleasure, and seeing the members of Chamber Singers create something of lasting beauty has been a highlight of my musical life."

 You can purchase Show Me Thy Ways: Choral Music of Daniel E. Gawthrop on itunes, cdbaby.com, emusic.com, or by sending a check for $15 per disc (check payable to: USU Music Department) along with your mailing address to the following address (postage is included in the price):

 Dr. Cory Evans

 The disc(s) will be shipped immediately upon receipt of your order.
 Thank you for your support of the choirs at Utah State University.

-Show Me Thy Ways will soon be available on Amazon.com, cdbaby.com, itunes.com, and other music retail sites.
+Show Me Thy Ways is available on Amazon.com, cdbaby.com, itunes.com, and other music retail sites.
 Check this site for updates.